For many ICU survivors and their families, life is never the same

 Patients also report terrifying nightmares or delusions while under sedation that can foreshadow post-traumatic stress disorder after they recover.
 Covid patients often are put under deeper sedation, for longer periods of time, than other ICU patients because they are often intubated longer than patients with other diseases.

-“One of the risk factors for development of PTSD is having those frightening or delusional experiences,” said Ann Parker, an assistant professor of pulmonary and critical care medicine and co-founder of the Johns Hopkins Post-Acute Covid-19 team.
+“One of the risk factors for development of PTSD is having those frightening or delusional experiences,” said Ann Parker, an assistant professor of pulmonary and critical-care medicine and co-founder of the Johns Hopkins Post-Acute Covid-19 team.

 They have “very vivid memories of a frightening experience — ’I thought I was being stabbed in my chest,’" she said.
 “In talking it through with them, you realize, well, they did have a chest tube placed.”